mustafah15/zettelkasten/zettelkasten/database non-repeatable reads.md

   - fleeting
 related: "[[database read phenomenas]]"
 ---
-A non-repeatable read occurs when during the course of a transaction, a row is retrieved twice and the values within the row differ between reads caused by a successful committed change.
+A non-repeatable read occurs when during the course of a transaction, a row is retrieved twice and the values within the row differ between reads caused by a successfully committed change.

 The key to non-repeatable reading is to **modify**: